babylonchain/btc-staker/README.md

 # ref - https://github.com/bitcoin/bitcoin/blob/03752444cd54df05a731557968d5a9f33a55c55c/src/chainparamsbase.cpp#L39
 RPCHost = 127.0.0.1:38332

-# Username for RPC connections
+# Username for RPC connections.
+This should be the same as set in the bitcoind daemon
 RPCUser = your_rpc_username

-# Password for RPC connections
+# Password for RPC connections.
+This should be the same as set in the bitcoind daemon
 RPCPass = your_rpc_password

 # The address listening for ZMQ connections to deliver raw block notifications